LaxarJS/laxar/docs/manuals/writing_pages.md

 }
 ```

-This is all one needs to know to build basic pages for LaxarJS.
+This is all one needs to build basic pages for LaxarJS.
 It might become necessary to split pages into smaller, possibly reusable chunks, which is the task compositions where designed for.
 So if the need arises, read on in the manual for [writing compositions](writing_compositions.md).